oriolnunez/rubot_mecanum_ws/Documentation/5_rubot_projects.md

 - Video and picture caption
 - Image processing

+The different projects will be:
+- 1. rUBot takes photo
+- 2. Go to specific point in the map
+- 3. Go to specific point in the map and take a photo
+- 4. Line follower

 The image processing projects will be performed using:
 - 2D raspicam
 - 3D Inter Realsense camera